To unite all German speaking people under his rule.

 In what ways did the Remilitarisation of the Rhineland have an effect on later events?

 Hitler had reversed the ToV without opposition, giving him more confidence and a stronger position in Germany.

 It marked the end of the Stresa Front as Hitler and Mussolini became allies in the Spanish Civil War after the Rome-Berlin Axis.

-The French picked up the building of the Maginot Line, a vast series of fortifications on the border between France and Germany.
+French security was not affected because the French had begun the building of the Maginot Line, a vast series of fortifications on the border between France and Germany.

-Together with the Abyssinian crisis, it marked the end of the League of Nations as an effective peace keeping body.
+Together with the Abyssinian crisis, it marked the end of the League of Nations as a means of keeping peace.

 The [blank_start]Nazi[blank_end] Party remained strong in Austria and early in 1938 there were rumours of another Nazi plot to overthrow the Austrian government.
 The Austrian Chancellor, [blank_start]Schuschnigg[blank_end], appealed to Hitler for help to end the plotting.
 Hitler refused and, instead of helping, he put pressure on Schuschnigg and forced him to appoint [blank_start]Seyss-Inquart[blank_end], the leader of the Nazi Party in Austria, as Minister of the Interior, in charge of the police force.
 This was followed by a series of riots and demonstrations by the Nazis in Austria, [blank_start]encouraged[blank_end] by Hitler.
 In spite of his position, Seyss-Inquart supported the demonstrations and did [blank_start]nothing[blank_end] to stop them.

 Spanish Civil War